Why you’ll love it

 Australian Traveller Magazine has voted two quintessential east coast walks, the Bay of Fires Walk and the Maria Island Walk, among the country’s best walking holidays.

-The Freycinet Experience Walk is a four-day guided discovery of the Freycinet Peninsula’s beaches, coastal heathlands, and the pink granite slopes of Mt Graham.
+With non stop 5 star reviews, you are guaranteed to have a great time with The Freycinet Walking Tour, or The Freycinet Experience Walk might tickle your fancy; a four-day guided discovery of the Freycinet Peninsula’s beaches, coastal heathlands, and the pink granite slopes of Mt Graham.
 Accommodation is in the award-winning Friendly Beaches Lodge, where you’ll be pampered with hot showers, fine Tasmanian produce and wine and the bliss of a soft warm bed each night.

 Wineglass Bay Sail Walk presents you with a unique chance to experience the beaches, peninsulas and walking trails of Maria Island, Freycinet Peninsula and Schouten Island.
 Choose from four or six day experiences sailing aboard the luxury ketch Lady Eugenie to each of your walking destinations.
 Enjoy gourmet dinners onboard or under the stars on an east coast beach and sleep in the comfort of the Lady Eugenie’s cabins each night.